Project:Internal and external decoration

 Scope of Works

-Different Strokes decorated bedrooms, 5 Suites, all Public Areas including Oscars Bar and Brasserie and the Great Hall.
-Most of the walls that we papered had to be lined first due to their uneven surface.
+Different Strokes decorated bedrooms, five suites, and all public areas, including Oscars Bar and Brasserie and the Great Hall.
+Most of the walls to be papered had to be lined first due to their uneven surface.
 Luxurious wall coverings and high quality Farrow and Ball paints were specified throughout.
-The Hotel wanted to keep the traditional feel to the Great Hall and a white wash was used to create the aged effect of the timber panels.
+The hotel wanted to keep the traditional feel to the Great Hall, and a white wash was used to create the aged effect of the timber panels.